flutter-form-builder-ecosystem/flutter_form_builder/README.md

 - Beginner: Reporting bugs or request new features
 - Intermediate: Implement new features (from issues or not) and created pull requests
-- Advanced: Join to [organization](#ecosystem) like a member and help coding, manage issues, dicuss new features and other things
+- Advanced: Join to [organization](#ecosystem) like a member and help coding, manage issues, discuss new features and other things

  See [contribution file](https://github.com/flutter-form-builder-ecosystem/.github/blob/main/CONTRIBUTING.md) for more details